As a friend, can you really tell how well you know a person?

 And one of the most effective ways to market research is through Voice of the Customer questions.

-You'll discover what their expectations are and how that compares to the actual customer experience.
+You'll discover what their expectations are and how they compare to the actual customer experience.

 A VoC survey will also let you...